Rocketstradingco/RTCObott/README.md

 - Each category is announced with an embed containing an **Explore** button.
 - Users can browse cards in an ephemeral message grid (3x3 on desktop, 2x2 on mobile).
 - Cards include front/back images and can be claimed or unclaimed.
+- Batch add cards with paired front/back images.
+- Customize embed title, description and button text via the new Embed Builder tab with a live preview.
+- Admin options are organized into tabs for clarity.

 ## Setup
 1. Create a Discord application and bot, then obtain your token.